Regiment: Tank regiment

-Artillery Regiment
+Artillery regiment

-The Artillery Regiment was used to provide fire support, but differed depending on whether it was part of a Motorised Rifle Division or Tank Division.
+The artillery regiment was used to provide fire support, but differed depending on whether it was part of a motorised rifle division or tank division.
 The artillery regiment of an MRD consisted of three battalions of eighteen 2S3 Akatsiyas each and a battalion of eighteen BM-21 Grads, numbering just under 1,300 personnel total, while a TD artillery regiment had one less battalion of 2S3s and a little over one thousand personnel total.
-This was the standard model by the late 1980s, however not all artillery regiments had yet to conformed to it and one or more of the battalions might have used older weapon systems like the D-30 howitzer.
+This was the standard model by the late 1980s; however, not all artillery regiments had yet to conformed to it, and one or more of the battalions might have used older weapon systems like the D-30 howitzer.
 Each regiment was led by a command control battery and included an artillery reconnaissance battery, motor transport company, maintenance company, regimental medical point, chemical protection platoon and supply and service platoon.

-Anti-Aircraft Rocket Regiment
+Anti-aircraft rocket regiment

-An Anti-Aircraft Rocket Regiment was an important part of a motor rifle division or Tank Division's effort to envelop the battlefield in an extensive air defence network.
+An anti-aircraft rocket regiment was an important part of a motor rifle division or tank division's effort to envelop the battlefield in an extensive air defence network.
 Numbering a little over five hundred personnel total, the SAM regiment consisted of a regimental headquarters in charge of twenty SA-6 Gainfuls organised into five missile firing batteries; most were SA-6a platforms although since 1979 a limited number of SA-6bs were also deployed and some regiments used the SA-8 Gecko as an alternative.
 Each missile battery, along with the regimental headquarter and missile technical battery, were also equipped with three MANPADs, either the SA-7 Grail, SA-14 Gremlin or SA-16 Gimlet.
 Besides the missile technical battery, other support subunits included an artillery reconnaissance battery, motor transport company, maintenance company and chemical protection platoon.

-Antiaircraft Artillery Regiment
+Antiaircraft artillery regiment

 Antiaircraft artillery (AAA) regiments in the late 1980s took the place of SAM regiments in divisions which were assigned to rear areas.
 These were equipped with twenty-four S-60 57mm Anti Aircraft Guns organised into four firing batteries.
 Each firing battery along with the regimental headquarters were also equipped with three MANPADs, either the SA-7 Grail, SA-14 Gremlin or SA-16 Gimlet.
 Additional subunits include a command and control battery and service battery.